cstub/cstub.github.io/_posts/2024-06-10-internet-rag-search-with-open-llms.markdown

 The tool is designed for local deployment, utilizing smaller open LLMs (specifically [Llama3-8B](https://huggingface.co/krasserm/Meta-Llama-3-8B-Instruct-GGUF)) and a local metasearch engine.
 This setup eliminates the need for external search-API keys.

+The internet search tool is a component of the [bot-with-plan](https://github.com/krasserm/bot-with-plan) project.
 To dive straight into using the tool, skip ahead to the [Usage and examples](#usage-and-examples) section or run the accompanying [notebook](https://github.com/krasserm/bot-with-plan/blob/master/internet_search.ipynb).

 ### Improving Search Accuracy and Relevance with RAG